-Although the Director of CETC immediately noticed the volunteers selected for deployment were young and inexperienced, it is unclear the extent to which this specific concern was effectively communicated to Acting USIA and the Duties of the Under Secretary of I&A (SOPDUSIA),
+Although the Director of CETC immediately noticed the volunteers selected for deployment were young and inexperienced, it is unclear the extent to which this specific concern was effectively communicated to Acting USIA Murphy and Mr. Jen, then Senior Official Performing the Duties of the Under Secretary of I&A (SOPDUSIA), following Mr. Murphy's appointment as Acting USIA in May 2020.
 Earlier in the day, prior to the Branch Chief's solicitation for volunteers, the CETC Director and the OSCO Branch Chief both pushed back against the instruction to send an OSCO team to Portland.
 However, their concerns may have focused on the lack of need to send individuals to Portland to perform open source collection, since open source collection can be performed any place with an internet connection.
 The COVID pandemic may also have been offered as a reason for not wanting to deploy OSCO to Portland.
 However, no one with whom the review team spoke could definitively recall whether CETC identified training deficiencies with its workforce as a reason for why they should not be deployed.
-Sas